lsmith61/cs240-fall21-cp3-lsmith61/README.md

 # cs240-fall21-cp2-lsmith61
+run make
+run ./exec (program will run)
+run ./tester (test will run)

+when running ./exec
 Program will ask for user input of "Register" or "Login" or "Logout" This IS Case sensitive
 If you register program will ask to create a username and password